 Morgan Stanley aren’t the only company who have discovered that the case for business sustainability is compelling.
-A study conducted by Switzerland-based Bank Sarasin came to the conclusion that the shares of companies that do business in an environmentally and socially more compatible way have a lower risk of share price fluctuations than companies from the same industry.
+A study conducted by Switzerland-based Bank Sarasin came to the conclusion that the shares of environmentally and socially responsible companies are at a lower risk for fluctuations than other companies from the same industry.
 They speculate that good sustainability performance leads to good financial performance through things like increased energy efficiency, which leads to lower costs.
 It’s pretty simple stuff.

 Who Can Help?

 Once you have decided to put sustainable business practices into your company’s future plans, what next?
 Are you overwhelmed at the thought of finding out how to do all this sustainable stuff?
 The good news here is that we don’t have to entirely understand it.
 Thankfully, there are other organisations who already understand it.
 All they have to do is tell us when we call them.
 Phew.
 Time for another espresso.